bgrissin/K8S-Cassandra/cassandra-local/README.md

     cassandra-0   1/1       Running   0          2h        10.244.1.55     cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

 This statefulset makes use of the local volumes that were created during the K8S create steps performed earlier.
-The volumes created align to the statefulset volume parameters and definitions that exist within the Cassandra statefulset defintion file called cassandra-statefulset.yaml.
+The volumes align to the statefulset volume parameters and definitions that exist within the Cassandra statefulset defintion file called cassandra-statefulset.yaml.

+One aspect to pay close attention to for these next steps are the volumes needed for this statefulset to work in this lab setting properly.
+The volumes must have already been created manually across all hosts when we created the K8S cluster.
+Its important to note these local volumes must exist and be prepared for use with a proper partition and file systems, else any scale up or failover to a node that does not have the proper volume setups will create failures and issues.
+These steps in this lab setting drastically differ from the other lab using PX created and managed.    devices.

 Using one of the SSH sessions into cassandra2 host running cassandra,  download some test data to our local volume /var/lib/cassandra that we can use to load directly into cassandra